To continue reading this article and others for free, please sign up for our newsletter.

-If and when they are able to bring both groups together, the two dream of expanding their utopia to Africa, with a third dance crew and a new history to add to the Black collective.
+If and when they are able to bring both groups together, the two dream of expanding their utopia to Africa, with a third Atlantis pod and a new history to add to the Black collective.

 At the end of the screening of Atlantis Rebirth at St. Thomas, Madimutsa and van Arneman asked the audience to answer for themselves a series of questions.

 “Each of you got a candle,” said van Arneman.
 “After the show, I want you to go home and light that candle and reflect on what steps are necessary to get to that utopia.
 Who is included, who is excluded, and why?
 How will you share your gifts to build Atlantis?”